rezamobaraki/simple-goodreads/README.md

 ## Project Overview

 The `Simple Goodreads API` project allows users to interact with books, review them, add reviews, and bookmark favorites.
 It also supports user authentication with JWT tokens.
 The project uses Docker for easy deployment and comes with an auto-generated Swagger UI for API documentation.

 ## Features

 - User authentication (JWT)
 - Book management (list, retrieve, bookmark)
 - Book reviews and ratings
+- **Book Statistics**: Automatically calculates and caches book statistics such as review count, rating count, average rating, and rating distribution.
+    - In addition, I outlined the New Methods for the BookStat model, including:`update_or_create_stat` `get_or_calculate_stats`
+- **signals**: Automatically updates book statistics when a review is added or deleted. `calculate_stats_signal`
+- **Caching**: Utilizes Django's caching framework to cache results of various functions for improved performance.
+- **Fraud Detection**: Detects suspicious activity based on the number of rating actions within a certain time frame.
 - Swagger UI and Redoc for API documentation
 - Dockerized for easy setup and deployment